christianalfoni/jflux/TESTING.md

 });
 ```

-### Faking states
+### Faking stores
-If you need to fake the exports of a state, use the $$.fakeState method.
+If you need to fake the exports of a store, use the $$.fakeStore method.
 You have to do this due
 to the object being returned has an EventEmitter as prototype.
 ```javascript
 var $$ = require('jflux');